vvv-school/tutorial_dl-deployment/README.md

 This module can run with any valid Caffe model, provided that the needed configuration/weight files are available.

 1. For example, you can configure the module in order to use the network that we trained in the [tutorial](https://github.com/vvv-school/tutorial_dl-tuning), rather than the one trained in the assignment.
-To do this, you can go through the steps that we described in this README, and configure the `objectRecognizer.ini` file to point to a different `.caffemodel`, a different `labels.txt` and a different `.prototxt` (that you will have set with different number of outputs and a different image mean).
+To do this, you can go through the steps that we described in this README, and configure the `objectRecognizer.ini` file to point to the related `final.caffemodel` and `labels.txt` files, and to a `deploy_MemoryData_caffenet.prototxt` that you will have set with a different number of outputs (2 in the case of the tutorial) and the image mean of the training set used in that case.

-2. Furthermore, you can repeat the [assignment](https://github.com/vvv-school/assignment_dl-tuning) by training on a different task (remember that the train/val/test image sets are configured in the `imageset_config.yml` file), and then deploy the resulting model in YARP with the `objectRecognizer`, possibly on the robot.
+2. Furthermore, you can repeat the [assignment](https://github.com/vvv-school/assignment_dl-tuning) by training on a task of your choice (remember that the train/val/test image sets are configured in the [imageset_config.yml](https://github.com/vvv-school/assignment_dl-tuning/blob/master/cat_4categories/imageset_config.yml) file), and deploy the resulting model in YARP with the provided `objectRecognizer`.

-3. Finally, if you want to play more with these things, you can also acquire your own image sequences, train a network on them by using the scripts that we provided in the [assignment](https://github.com/vvv-school/assignment_dl-tuning), and finally deploy it in YARP with the `objectRecognizer`.
-To do this, you can follow these general instructions (and ask for help if needed):
+3. Finally, if you want to play more with these things, you can also acquire your own image sequences, train a network on them (by using the scripts that we provided in the [assignment](https://github.com/vvv-school/assignment_dl-tuning)) and, finally, deploy it in YARP with the `objectRecognizer`.
+To do this, you can follow these general instructions (and ask for help if needed!):

     1. Run a `yarpdev --device opencv_grabber`, like we did to stream images in YARP from your laptop's camera
     2. Connect its output to a [yarpdatadumper](http://www.yarp.it/yarpdatadumper.html) to record image sequences on disk
     3. Format the sequences to match the iCW dataset format (note that if you want to change the directory tree apart from changing the names of the categories, you have to modify accordingly not only the `imageset_config.yml` file, but also the functions in [python-utils](https://github.com/vvv-school/assignment_dl-tuning/tree/master/scripts/python_utils))
     4. Adapt the `train_and_test_net.sh` to use (i) your own dataset instead of iCW and (ii) the network configuration files that you will have configured considering the new classification task.
 To this end, consider that, once you have generated your own train/val/test image lists, all the rest of the pipeline is quite unchanged.